 The court only comes into play as a last resort or if someone questions the fairness of the arbitration program.
-At that stage, provided you win your case, you can get a replacement car or a refund along with costs and expenses that include lawyers’ fees.
-The same doesn’t hold true for arbitration, although you should still think carefully about hiring a lawyer if you have to go through that process.
+At that stage, provided you win your case, you can get a replacement car or a refund, along with costs and expenses, including lawyers’ fees.
+The same doesn’t hold true for arbitration, although you should still consider hiring a lawyer if you must go through that process.
 You can be sure the automaker will have paid experts on its side.

 How to Avoid Picking a Used Lemon

-A Carfax Vehicle History Report can disclose title issues when you’re shopping for a pre-owned car or truck.
+A Carfax Vehicle History Report can disclose title issues when shopping for a pre-owned car or truck.
 However, more than two-thirds of states don’t require any special title branding for lemons.
 This means that you should pay attention to the parts of the Vehicle History Report that show a car’s ownership and service records.
-If you see the manufacturer has owned the car after it had been purchased by an individual, or if there are three or four repairs for the same issue in a short period of time, those are major red flags that could end up costing you a lot of green in the future.
+If you see the manufacturer has owned the car after an individual had purchased it, or if there are three or four repairs for the same issue in a short period, those are major red flags that could cost you a lot of green in the future.

 - How to File a Complaint About Your Car

 - What Happens to Stolen Cars

 If you have questions about this story, please contact us at Editors@carfax.com